May You Stay Forever Young: Themes and styles

 The narrative, which revolves around the volunteer team's journey to rescue a suicidal protester, pays tribute to Hong Kong action cinema.
 Ren noted that the team's efforts to save lives resemble the spirit of Yi found in traditional wuxia films.
 Writers Liu Wai-tong and Catherine Weng echoed his view, describing the film as reminiscent of a wuxia narrative.
-Weng highlighted that the volunteers acted solely out of a common motive without seeking reward, while Liu emphasised that their actions were driven by a sense of righteousness, comparing the plot to the wuxia novel series Qijian Xia Tianshan by Liang Yusheng, where a diverse cast of characters share a unified commitment to honour.
-Ren also incorporated multiple coincidences into the story to enhance dramatic tension, (Note: Notable coincidences include YY dropping the doll in the alley where Nam and Bell are chatting, Ho arriving on the rooftop to join the persuasion efforts to prevent YY from committing suicide, and Fai revealing his family background at the cha chaan teng where the volunteer team dined.) describing them as "heaven's will".
+Weng mentioned that the volunteers acted solely out of a common motive without seeking reward, while Liu stated that their actions were driven by a sense of righteousness, comparing the plot to the wuxia novel series Qijian Xia Tianshan by Liang Yusheng, where a diverse cast of characters share a unified commitment to honour.
+Ren also incorporated multiple coincidences into the story to strengthen dramatic tension, (Note: Notable coincidences include YY dropping the doll in the alley where Nam and Bell are chatting, Ho arriving on the rooftop to join the persuasion efforts to prevent YY from committing suicide, and Fai revealing his family background at the cha chaan teng where the volunteer team dined.) describing them as "heaven's will".
 Because of these coincidences, Liu viewed the film as more of a surrealist work that requires metaphorical interpretation, particularly in the closing scene depicting multiple hands pulling the suicidal protester back, which he interpreted as a symbol of unity.
 Weng found this scene contrasts with the overall tone and themes of helplessness and despair, ultimately delivering an uplifting message of hope and ambition, while political scientist Wu Rwei-ren also observed that the scene encourages the youth of Hong Kong to remain hopeful, similarly to the Taiwanese works during the White Terror.
 Ren explained that he sought to emulate Fruit Chan's Made in Hong Kong (1997) and use film as a medium to convey messages, stating that the production team debated whether the outcome of the protester's survival or death would lead to themes of desperation or hope.
 Ultimately, they chose the surrealistic approach to avoid making the film feel accusatory and to convey a more positive message.